mbiszczanik/bicep-infra/README.md

 # Bicep infrastructure
-Small projects and templates for Bicep
+Projects and templates for Bicep.

 # How to
 az bicep install && az bicep upgrade